zedttxj/Image-Processing-Tool-with-Matlab/optional/PDilation-reversedPDilation.md

 where i + j - 1 = k and m + n - 1 = t

 ### Example 2: Dilation (Accumulation: Max)
-In the traditional dilation operation defined in many books operation, we can define it as the combination of two arrays A[i][m] and B[j][n] with a multiplication combining operation and max accumulation operation.
+In the traditional dilation operation defined in many books, we can define it as the combination of two arrays A[i][m] and B[j][n] with a multiplication combining operation and max accumulation operation.
 The result C[k][t] is computed as:
 ```python3
 C[k][t] = max(A[i][m] * B[j][n])
 ```